ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Verifier:

-: an entity that consumes Transparent Claims (a specialization of Claim Consumer), verifying their proofs and inspecting their Statements, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.
+: an entity that consumes Transparent Statements (a specialization of Statement Consumer), verifying their proofs and inspecting their Statements, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.

 Auditor:

-: an entity that checks the correctness and consistency of all Transparent Claims registered by a Transparency Service (a specialization of Claim Consumer).
+: an entity that checks the correctness and consistency of all Transparent Statements registered by a Transparency Service (a specialization of Claim Consumer).

 Consumer of Signed Statements: